Even Faster SNN Simulation with Lazy+Event-driven Plasticity and Shared Atomics: Results

 \section{Results}

-We compare the performance of our simulator to that of BSim~\cite{Qu2020}, GeNN~\cite{Yavuz2016}, and NeuronGPU~\cite{golosio2020new} using three well-established models: Vogels-Abbott~\cite{vogels2005} (referred to as ``Vogels''), Brunel, and Brunel with plasticity~\cite{brunel2000} (referred to as ``Brunel+''), detailed in~\cite{Ahmad2018}.
-We apply a scaling factor to synaptic weights allowing us to vary the network size while maintaining the models' characteristic firing patterns~\cite{bautembach2020}.
+We compare the performance of our simulator to that of BSim~\cite{Qu2020}, GeNN~\cite{Yavuz2016}, and NeuronGPU~\cite{golosio2020new} using three well-established models: Vogels-Abbott (``Vogels'') and Brunel (with and without plasticity, ``Brunel(+)''), detailed in~\cite[Appendixes A \& B]{Ahmad2018}.
+We apply a scaling factor to synaptic weights allowing us to vary the network size while maintaining the overall firing pattern~\cite{bautembach2020}.
+The models are visualized in Fig.~\ref{fig:modelviz}.

 When comparing ourselves to other simulators we enable all optimizations.
 The impact of individual optimizations is analyzed in Section~\ref{section:result_opt}.

 All the code used for the experiments can be found at: \begin{itemize} \item \textbf{BSim} \href{https://github.com/denniskb/bsim}{github.com/denniskb/bsim}, forked from master as of Feb 19, 2020. \item \textbf{GeNN} \href{https://github.com/denniskb/genn}{github.com/denniskb/genn}, forked from tag ``GeNN 4.4.0'' as of Jan 5, 2021. \item \textbf{NeuronGPU} \href{https://github.com/denniskb/neurongpu}{github.com/denniskb/neurongpu}, forked from master as of Oct 20, 2020. \item \textbf{Spice} \href{https://github.com/denniskb/spice/tree/gather}{github.com/denniskb/spice/tree/gather}, as of May 7, 2021. \end{itemize}